georgeselkassouf/Bluetooth-Car/README.md

 The pictures of the fully assembled car can be found under **Photos**

 A small timelapse video showing the progress from start to finish can be watched using this link: [Video](https://www.youtube.com/watch?v=5Ym_Qg22HTw&ab_channel=GeorgesElkassouf)

+The full project is also avaialble on [Hackster](https://www.hackster.io/388732/4wd-bluetooth-controlled-car-225437)